Nkanziii/EMI-Assessment-25-26/README.md

 └── weblog.md
 ```

-[1-2 sentences: which file is the actual deliverable, which folders are supporting/process documentation]
+Step-1 is where the actual code resides thats the main pipleine, and step 3 is the Image generations.

 ## Pipeline overview

 [Your own sentence(s) covering, in order:]
 1. Install dependencies — `transformers==4.30.0`, `diffusers==0.21.0`, `huggingface_hub==0.16.4`, `torch`
-2. Fetch headlines — NewsAPI, query: `[your actual query terms]`
+2. Fetch headlines — NewsAPI, query: `[Mainly Iran US conflice]`
 3. Classify — each headline scored for emotion
 4. Average — scores combined into one collective state across all headlines
 5. Generate prompt — dominant emotion mapped to visual language